jreisinger/MyUtils/README.md

 MyUtils
 =======

-Some Perl functions that I find useful.
+Some Perl functions (subroutines) that I find useful for systems administration.
+I've developed and tested them on Debian, so far.

 Installation
 ------------